 - Upload all recorded interviews or focus groups to VidNotes

-- Transcribe entire research corpus
+- Transcribe the whole research corpus

-- Use search function to identify recurring themes
+- Use search to spot recurring themes

 - Code quotes with thematic tags

-- Export coded quotes for analysis software
+- Export coded quotes to your analysis software

-Time Saved: 20-30 hours for a 10-interview study
+Time saved: 20 to 30 hours for a 10-interview study.

 For UX Researchers: User Insight Extraction